teapython/OpenCV/README.md

 rReg = imEarrings[points[14][1]:points[14][1]+h, int(points[16][0]-w/2):int(points[16][0]-w/2)+w]
 ```

-Perform alpha blending to the left and right earring regions.
-For more detailed information about Alpha Blending go to https://www.learnopencv.com/alpha-blending-using-opencv-cpp-python/.
+Perform alpha blending for the left and right earring regions.
+For more detailed information about Alpha Blending, go to https://www.learnopencv.com/alpha-blending-using-opencv-cpp-python/.

 ```
 # Convert uint8 to float and then normalize the alpha mask to keep intensity between 0 and 1